 Lugol’s iodine was originally created to be used as a disinfectant in medicine.
 For example, it was used to clean surgical instruments.
 It was then used more widely as a disinfectant and as a medical tool for highlighting or detecting specific tissues.
 Being more widely available led to it being used as an iodine supplement to help protect the thyroid from radiation during a radiation emergency.
 Later, the common form of iodine used for protection was potassium iodide and this is still the case today.
 However, the idea of supplementing with Lugol’s iodine solution carried on.
 Lugol’s iodine solution was neither the best form to supplement with nor was that its original purpose.

 In recent years, iodine doctors have carried out research with iodine but without comparisons with potassium iodide.
-One doctor claimed that Lugol’s is more effective but his claim was based on general observation and anecdotal evidence.
-However, comparative studies have been done with results strongly favoring potassium iodine over Lugol’s iodine.
+A prominent iodine doctor claimed that Lugol’s is more effective but his claim was based on general observation and anecdotal evidence.
+Comparative studies have been done in the past with results strongly favoring potassium iodine over Lugol’s iodine.
 These studies are examined in the Why KI? post.

 [Lugol’s iodine solution] was known to be a non-optimal agent, due to its somewhat toxic free-iodine content